lf-data/music_analysis_classification/README.md

 ## Data visualization

 Python has some libraries for audio processing.
-In our project we mainly use `Librosa` and `torchaudio`.
+In our project we mainly use `torchaudio`.

 At first, we visualize the frequencies of each genre in a plot that shows on the x-axis the time expressed in seconds, and on the y-axis the amplitude (the maximum extent of a vibration or oscillation, measured from the position of equilibrium).